timyers/r-learning-resources-for-genomics/README.md

 - [Survival Analysis in R](http://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html?s=09) - This tutorial provides an introduction to survival analysis and to conducting a survival analysis in `R`.
 It was originally presented at the Memorial Sloan Kettering Cancer Center R-Presenters series on August 30, 2018 and updated March 2019.

 ### Statistics
+- [eastystats](https://github.com/easystats/easystats) - `easystats` is a collection of `R` packages that provides a consistent framework to harness R statistics.
+- [statsExpressions: Tidy dataframes and expressions with statistical details](https://indrajeetpatil.github.io/statsExpressions/) - This `R` package provides a consistent syntax to do statistical analysis with tidy data (in pipe-friendly manner) and provides statistical expressions (pre-formatted in-text statistical results) for plotting functions.
+- [ggstatsplot: ggplot2 Based Plots with Statistical Details](https://indrajeetpatil.github.io/ggstatsplot/) - `ggstatsplot` is an extension of `ggplot2` package (see section above) for creating graphics with details from statistical tests included in the information-rich plots themselves.
+- [Modern Statistics with R](http://www.modernstatisticswithr.com/) - The aim of *Modern Statistics with R* is to introduce you to key parts of the modern statistical toolkit.
+- [Beyond Multiple Linear Regression]() - Online version of the book *Beyond Multiple Linear Regression: Applied Generalized Linear Models and Multilevel Models in `R`*, by Paul Roback and Julie Legler.
+- [Get Started with Bayesian Analysis](https://easystats.github.io/bayestestR/articles/bayestestR.html) - A vignette describing the Bayesian framework for statistics, including examples in `R`.
+- [Bayes Rules!
+An Introduction to Bayesian Modeling with R](https://www.bayesrulesbook.com/?s=09) - The primary goal of `Bayes Rules!` is to make modern Bayesian thinking, modeling, and computing accessible to a broader audience.

 ### Reproducibility